AlexisCogne/CMC_zebrafish/README.md

-# CMC_zebrafish
+# Computational Motor Control Project
-Git for the Zebrafish Projects 1 & 2 in Computational Motor Control
+Implementation of a firing rate controller and exploration of the role of stretch feedback and noise on the animal’s swimming behavior.